We need to start gathering requirements….

 They don’t see it as value added and almost never want to invest time and resources in the process until a scope has been defined and budgets have been set.
 In effect, when it’s too late!

-What do most people refer to when they’re reviewing a project retrospectively?
-Perhaps –
+If a project is unsuccessful, what do most people refer to when they’re reviewing the project retrospectively?

 - The failure of benefits not being delivered